aarxnmendez/key-up/README.md

 1. Open the project folder in your favorite code editor
 2. Make changes to the HTML, CSS, or JavaScript files
-3. Refresh your browser to see the changes
+3. Refresh your browser or use Live Server to see the changes in real-time.

 ## 🤝 Contributing